-Passkey login is widely supported across many platform authenticators, including Apple Keychain, Windows Hello, Android devices, Yubikeys, and soon, Bitwarden.
-You will soon be able to save passkeys to your Bitwarden vault and sync them among devices.
+Passkey login is widely supported across many platform authenticators, including Apple Keychain, Windows Hello, Android devices, YubiKeys, and also Bitwarden.
 This broad support means that most users will be able to leverage their current passwordless technologies, such as biometrics, on their existing devices and experience a seamless transition to passkeys while maintaining existing support for password-based websites.

 Let’s dive into the powerful technology and architecture that makes passkeys secure.

 Passkeys are powered by FIDO2 and WebAuthentication (WebAuthn), led by the World Wide Web Consortium (W3C) and the FIDO Alliance.
 W3C is an international group focused on web standards.
 The FIDO Alliance is an open industry association, with members that include Apple, Google, Microsoft, and Bitwarden that promotes the development of standards for passwordless authentication.